 Standby mode is used when you steer the boat at the helm.
-Switch the autopilot to Standby mode from any operation by selecting the Standby mode button in the autopilot pop-up or using a physical standby key.
+Switch the autopilot to Standby mode from any operation by selecting the Standby mode button in the Autopilot controller or using a physical standby key.

 Non-Follow Up (NFU, Power steering)